allan343/ShowBackEnd/README.md

 ## Prerequisites

-Buvie requires Node.js v6.0+ to run.
+ShowApp requires Node.js v6.0+ to run.

-Buvie requires Node.js v6.0+ to run.
+ShowApp requires Node.js v6.0+ to run.
 Install the dependencies and devDependencies and start the server.

 ```npm install ```